wso2/product-as/README.md

 # Welcome to WSO2 Application Server

 Welcome to WSO2 Application Server, the successor of WSO2 Carbon based Application Server.
 WSO2 Application Server 6.0.0 is a complete revamp and is based on vanilla Apache Tomcat.
-WSO2 provides a number of features by means of extensions to Tomcat to add/enhance the functionality.
-It provides first class support for generic web applications, JAX-RS/JAX-WS web applications and jaggery applications.
-The performance of the server and individual application can be monitored by integrating WSO2 Application
-Server with WSO2 Data Analytics Server.
+WSO2 provides a number of features by means of extensions to Apache Tomcat to add/enhance the functionality.
+It provides first class support for generic web applications, JAX-RS/JAX-WS web applications and Jaggery applications.
+The performance of the server and individual application can be monitored by integrating WSO2 Application Server with WSO2 Data Analytics Server.

 ## Features

-* HTTP statistics monitoring for webapplications
+* HTTP statistics publishing to WSO2 Data Analytics Server
-* SAML based Single Sign On (SSO) for webapplications
+* SAML based Single Sign On (SSO) for web applications
-* Jaggerry applications deployment
+* Support for Jaggerry application deployment
 * Webapp classloading runtimes

 ## Building the product